 Vitamin D Levels – Why They Matter

-Typically if a physician suspects a vitamin deficiency, one of the first places they look is at the Vitamin D level.
+Typically if a physician suspects a vitamin deficiency, of first places they look is Vitamin D level.
 Any deficiencies in vitamin D or can cause problems with bone growth or a decrease in metabolism.
 Diseases related to improper fat absorption, such as Chron’s disease, is detected often through Vitamin D levels.

 Doctors have known for decades that macrocytic anemia can be tested for in blood in many cases by B-12 concentrations.
-This vitamin is essential to the body’s metabolism, which is why it’s tested.
-If individuals show signs of malnutrition or nerve damage, their B-12 vitamin levels will likely be outside baseline.
-If a low level of B-12 is detected, this is typically a sign of anemia or neuropathy.
-Whereas if a high level of vitamin B12 is detected, this can be a sign of liver dysfunction or leukemia.
+This vitamin is essential body’s metabolism, which is why it’s tested.
+If individuals show signs of malnutrition or nerve damage, their B-12 vitamin levels will likely outside baseline.
+If low level of B-12 is detected, this typically sign of anemia or neuropathy.
+Whereas if high level of vitamin B12 is detected, this sign of liver dysfunction or leukemia.

-Another essential vitamin for us is Vitamin K. There are 3 types of this essential substance: Vitamin K1, K2, and K3 .
-If a person is identified with a deficiency in this vitamin it’s often linked to malabsorption, drug interactions or diet deficiencies.
-If a person, for example, notices that they bruise easily or bleed more than a normal person would if injured, this can be a sign of a Vitamin K deficiency.
+Another essential vitamin for Vitamin K. Are 3 types of essential substance: Vitamin K1, K2, and K3.
+If person is identified with deficiency vitamin link malabsorption, drug interactions or diet deficiencies.
+If a person, for example, notices that bruise easily or bleed more the normal person would if injured, this sign of Vitamin K deficiency.
 In order to test for this deficiency doctors have used what they call the “prothrombin time test” for decades.
-This is used to test the body’s clotting response.
-Injections of Vitamin K are prescribed if it takes longer for a sample of blood to clot than normal.
-If after this injection the blood clots as normal, or quicker than before, the doctor then knows that the person has a Vitamin K deficiency.
+This is test the body’s clotting response.
+Injections of Vitamin K are prescribed take longer for sample of blood to clot than normal.
+If after injection the blood clots as normal, or quicker the doctor knows person has Vitamin K deficiency.

 Another popular test with doctors is to test for a deficiency in calcium in the body.
-Calcium, which is used in our bones and teeth, is an essential substance for nerve function and muscle contraction .
-Many times they call these tests CMP or BMP, which stands for either comprehensive or basic metabolic panels.
-These are used often by doctors to test for various factors that could influence people’s bodies.
-For example, if there’s too much calcium in our bodies it’s known as hypercalcemia.
-It can be a sign of an overactive parathyroid.
-Calcium is an important factor to consider if other symptoms develop related to this substance, such as inflamed joints or other problems.
+Calcium, which is used in our bones and teeth, is an essential substance for nerve function and muscle contraction.
+Many times they call tests CMP or BMP, which stands for either comprehensive or basic metabolic panels.
+By doctors to test for various factors that could influence people’s bodies.
+For example, if much calcium in bodies known as hypercalcemia.
+It sign of overactive parathyroid.
+Calcium this important factor to consider if other symptoms develop related to substance, such as inflamed joints or other problems.

-It’s important to report any sort of problems you experience related to these symptoms of vitamin deficiency to your doctor.
-He will be able to test for them rather easily and quickly and produce good solutions if this is indeed the result of a deficiency of some sort.
-Also, various factors can indicate more chronic health problems, which if caught early, can be treated much better than later down the road.
+It’s important to report sort of problems you experience related these symptoms of vitamin deficiency your doctor.
+He will able to test for rather easily and quickly and produce good solutions that result of deficiency some sort.
+Also, various factors can indicate their chronic health problems, which caught early, can treated much better that later down the road.